p-mc-grath/DMMFODS/README.md

 * Loss: each pixel can independently belong to each of the classes (vehicle, pedestrian, cyclist)
 * Lidar data projected into image like tensor with zero values where no data

+Tutorial:
+1. download Colab_Setup.ipnb into your googledrive
+2. open Colab_Setup and adjust paths in first cell to your liking
+3. run the INSTALLATION and DATA sections
+4. In the first cell of TRAINING, give the path to the directory containing the directory containing the deepcvlab repo to the get_config call (I know...)

 Following the structure suggested by:
 https://github.com/moemen95/Pytorch-Project-Template